Domain decomposition for entropic unbalanced optimal transport: Domain decomposition for unbalanced optimal transport

 Convergence of Algorithm \ref{alg:UnbalancedDomDecSequential} will be proved in Section \ref{sec:convergence-sequential}.
 Deriving a parallel version is far from straightforward, since when several cells are updated simultaneously, the information in $\nu_{-J}$ is no longer reliable.
 In particular, several subproblems may compete to create (or destroy) mass at the same positions in $Y$, which may appear to be optimal from each problems' perspective but is actually globally detrimental.
 If unaddressed, these dynamics can grow into a feedback loop with diverging iterates, as exemplified later in Section \ref{sec:multiscale}.

 Fortunately, it is possible to combine independent local updates with guaranteed global score decrement and convergence.
 Algorithm \ref{alg:UnbalancedDomDecParallel} gives a general method for parallelizing unbalanced domain decomposition updates.
 The subproblems are solved in parallel, using the previous iterate for computing $\nu_{-J}$.
 Subsequently, each cell is updated with a convex combination of the previous and the new coupling for that cell.
 The weights are determined by an auxiliary function \GetWeights, Algorithm \ref{alg:UnbalancedDomDecParallel}, line \ref{codeline:getWeights}.
 Convergence of the algorithm now hinges on properties of this function.
-In Section \ref{sec:domdec-parallel} we give sufficient conditions for convergence, as well as several examples of $\GetWeights$ satisfying these conditions.
+Naive parallelization of the loop in Algorithm \ref{alg:UnbalancedDomDecSequential} would correspond to the function

+which always returns the greedy choice $\theta_J=1$ for all $J$.
+While this may lead to diverging iterates, by convexity of the objective, on each cell $J$, $\tilde{\pi}_J$ lies in a direction of $\pi_J$ where the objective locally decreases.
+Therefore, if one moves with sufficiently small step-size from the previous iterates towards the new iterates, one can ensure that the global objective decreases and the algorithm converges.
+However, this may yield small, impractical step sizes on problems with many cells.
+Fortunately, other, more adaptive choices with larger step sizes can also be identified.
+In Section \ref{sec:domdec-parallel} we give sufficient conditions on $\GetWeights$ for convergence, as well as several examples satisfying these conditions.

 \begin{algorithmfloat}[hbt]

 \textbf{Input}: current coupling $\pi\in \measp(X\times Y)$ and partition $\partGeneric$

 \textbf{Output}: new coupling $\pi'\in \measp(X\times Y)$